adam-versed/counter-pose-mcp/README.md

 # Counter-Pose MCP Server: Reasoning Validator

-An implementation of the RPT (Reasoning-through-Perspective-Transition) technique as an MCP (Model Context Protocol) server focused on validating and critiquing LLM reasoning.
+An implementation of the RPT (Reasoning-through-Perspective-Transition) technique as an MCP (Model Context Protocol) server focused on validating and critiquing LLM reasoning - inspired by the sequential-thinking mcp server, acts as an orchestration layer for LLM reasoning validation.

+## tldr;

+Tending to use this for validating the LLM reasoning of complex or important tasks.
+If you find value in this it would be great if you could:

+- star the repo
+- share about it on x.com
+- give me a follow for other helpful stuff i share often x.com/solodevbuilder

 ## About RPT and Reasoning Validation

 The RPT (Reasoning-through-Perspective-Transition) technique is a prompting method that improves AI responses by introducing deliberate perspective conflict between different personas.
 This approach was discovered by Tsinghua University researchers in January 2025 and has shown to reduce inaccuracies by up to 40%.

-This implementation adapts RPT specifically for **reasoning validation and improvement**, adding a metacognitive layer to LLM reasoning:

-1. **LLM Reasoning**: A reasoning LLM produces initial thoughts about a query
-2. **Domain-Aware Analysis**: Counter-Pose automatically detects the domain and selects relevant expert personas
-3. **Multi-Expert Critique**: Domain experts provide structured critique identifying blind spots and weaknesses
-4. **Validation Synthesis**: Combines perspectives into actionable recommendations with confidence assessment
-5. **Reasoning Refinement**: Original LLM can revise its approach based on expert feedback

-**Key Advantages:**

-- **Automatic Domain Detection**: No manual domain specification required
-- **Intelligent Expert Selection**: Gets the most relevant expert pairing for your content
-- **Structured Validation Output**: Standardized format for confidence, blind spots, and recommendations
-- **Session-Based**: Maintains context across multi-step validation process

 ## How It Works